 Pick a day

-When you have a plan in place and you schedule in time to get rid of stuff, you’ll have it in mind beforehand so that you can start preparing.
+When you have a plan in place and you schedule in time to get rid of stuff, you’ll have it in mind for a few days so that you can start preparing.
 Get trash bags or boxes, and maybe even a few storage bins to organize everything you’ll want to keep.
 You might need to do a little mental preparation, too, especially if you get anxious at the thought of parting with your things.

 If you struggle to make it through a closet, drawer, or pile of stuff alone, enlist the help of someone else.
 They won’t have the same emotional attachment to that sweater you’ve been holding onto since the 9th grade.